St Sergius church is situated on the ground floor of the Synod building. The services are conducted here every day – at

 Fr Anthony supervised every step of the school’s formation.
 The Saturday Synod school moved to new quarters at Park Avenue and 93rd Street.
 The many rooms were used for classrooms, libraries, auditorium and lunchroom by 144 students and 23 faculty members.

-Fr Anthony responded to the many requests for a secondary school and in 1958 St Sergius High School opened its doors.
-The number of students grew rapidly, but the quality of instruction remained high.
+Fr Anthony responded to the many requests for a secondary school and in

 St Sergius’s college-bound graduates were bilingual.
 The curriculum prepared well-rounded students, versed in the liberal arts and the sciences.
 But the sacred aim of those who founded the school was to preserve and educate the future generation: to transmit to them the values of Russian culture, to form in their minds and hearts a true Russian Orthodox Christian understanding of the world.